DamianOsipiuk/vue-query/README.md

 Visit https://vue-query.vercel.app

-For topics not covered in vue-query docs visit https://react-query.tanstack.com/reference/useQuery as most of the concepts and API are the same.
+For topics not covered in `vue-query` docs visit [react-query docs](https://react-query.tanstack.com/reference/useQuery) as most of the concepts and APIs are the same.

 # Quick Features